 Besides, you can set a scheduled cleaning process.
 To enable scheduled cleaning, you need to set this by individually.

 However, click on any option that you want to clean or schedule.
-This will delete any posts in draft mode or scheduled for future publication, as well as old revisions from previous versions of a post that are no longer needed after you publish an article once.
+This will delete any posts in draft mode or scheduled for future publication, as well as old revisions from previous versions of a post that is no longer needed after you publish an article once.

-Not these fields to clean up database, more filters are available like comment, user, meta fields, terms, etc.
+Not these fields to clean up the database, more filters are available like comment, user, meta fields, terms, etc.

 Some people like to clean up their database by deleting every single table row individually, which takes a lot more time than using a plugin.
 So if you really need to delete manually, you can use the above bulk delete plugin.

 The more things you can consider cleaning a WordPress database.

 - Deletes attachments in the database which are no longer active on your site